erhmutlu/poogle-nlp/README.md

 # poogle-nlp
 NLP Tool for Poogle Project

-poogle-nlp is a project for detecting intent from turkish sentences.
+poogle-nlp is a project for detecting intent from Turkish sentences.
 I have tried to used elasticsearch indexing for solving this problem.
 Project developers must set specific mappings to es given below.

 ##### Requirements
 1. elasticsearch 1.6